-DECISION COP5/14
+DECISION COP5/13

-National implementation of the Carpathian Convention
+Implementation of the Carpathian Convention

 The Conference of the Parties

-Having in mind the reporting on the Implementation of the Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity to the Carpathian Convention as a testing exercise, welcomes the idea of a National Report on Implementation of the Carpathian Convention covering all the relevant sectors, and in this respect requests the Secretariat to develop a guidelines and reporting template in consultation with the Parties, to be approved by the Carpathian Convention Implementation Committee, and requests the Secretariat to assist Parties in the preparation of their first national report as appropriate;
+Welcoming (taking note of?) the reporting on the Implementation of the Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity to the Carpathian Convention, welcomes the idea of a National Report on Implementation of the Carpathian Convention covering all the relevant sectors, and in this respect requests the Secretariat to develop a guidelines and reporting template in consultation with the Parties, to be approved by the Carpathian Convention Implementation Committee, and requests the Secretariat to assist Parties in the preparation of their first national report as appropriate;

-Encourages the Parties to establish National Carpathian Committees supporting efficient and consistent processes for implementation of the Carpathian Convention, and awareness raising of relevant governmental officials regarding the activities of the Convention;
+s Welcomes establishment of the National Carpathian Committees in Poland supporting efficient and consistent processes for implementation of the Carpathian Convention, and awareness raising if relevant governmental officials regarding the activities of the Convention, and encourage the other interested Parties to follow this good practice;

-Reiterates its recommendation to establish and develop national mechanisms to foster the implementation of the Carpathian Convention, including information, involvement and capacity building of relevant stakeholders and civil society related to the process and the future development of the Carpathian Convention.
+Reiterates its recommendation to establish and develop national mechanisms to foster the implementation of the Carpathian Convention, including information, involvement and capacity building of relevant stakeholders and civil society related to the process and the future development of the Carpathian Convention;

 Encourages local and regional authorities and other relevant stakeholders to strengthen their cooperation on implementation of the Carpathian Convention.